cyjake/leoric/docs/querying.md

 ### Average

 If you want to see the average of certain number in your model's table, you could call `Model.average()`.
-If you need to be more specific, say to find the average age of your website's subscribed users, you can:
+Say to find the average age of your website's subscribed users, you can:

 ```js
 User.where({ subscribed: true }).average('age')